 This is because, most nonfiction books don’t have a clear, easy, universal structure.
 But because I love challenges, and thanks to a few other writers who helped pave the way, I’ve actually come up with a few different methods of outlining your nonfiction book that are think are pretty great (if you agree, please share!).

-Anna David made an excellent outline in her book, Make a Mess of Your Memoir, so I’m including it here.
+Anna David made an excellent outline in her book, Make Your Mess Your Memoir, so I’m including it here.
 An outline like this is a great starting guide, that removes some of the indecision or overwhelm.
 Try it out to get started, and adapt as necessary once your story grows past the restraints.

 - Chapter 1: Intro/Inciting incident/Flashback/Turning point